magmide/magmide/posts/comparisons-with-other-projects.md

 This is all very frustrating, because F* is *so close!* It's right on top of the right feature set, but the fact that it *hasn't* caught the attention of the engineering mainstream is likely the only evidence you need that it *won't*.
 Maybe it's just not done!
 Maybe it could flesh out and distill its documentation and add a few conveniences, but I just don't think that's going to be enough.

-The case could certainly be made that Magma should *use* F* to bootstrap Magma.
+The case could certainly be made that Magmide should *use* F* to bootstrap Magmide.
 But the Iris project is all in Coq!
-Iris will likely need to be ported to Magma once it's bootstrapped, so it would be nice to avoid having to also port it to F* before even starting.
+Iris will likely need to be ported to Magmide once it's bootstrapped, so it would be nice to avoid having to also port it to F* before even starting.

 Maybe these problems all seem like minor gripes to you.
 Maybe you're right!
 But again, the intention of this project is to build a proof language *for engineers*.
 Academics have so many little cultural quirks and invisible assumptions, and I rarely come across an academic project that doesn't *feel* like one.
-Magma asks the question "what if we designed a proof language from scratch to take formal verification mainstream?"
+Magmide asks the question "what if we designed a proof language from scratch to take formal verification mainstream?"
 I think that makes it worthwhile.

 Blaine, it will be important to point out that Coq/Lean/F* weren't really *trying* to create tools that were maximally usable and targeted at practicing engineers.
 It's useful to create something with that intent, even if there isn't any particular innovative idea that makes it dramatically different.